 We were also concerned about cold weather performance, which isn’t actually part of the British Standard test.
 With this in mind, we tested Flexyfoot at -25 degrees in a cold chamber to ensure that the cold would not make the plastic brittle and liable to cracking – and it’s not!

-Due to the fact that the entire tread makes full contact with the ground, we expected that Flexyfoot’s grip would be very significantly better than a standard ferrule that only has part of the tread in contact, particularly at first when the person is at their most unstable.
+Due to the fact that the entire tread makes full contact with the ground, we expected that Flexyfoot’s grip would be significantly better than a standard ferrule that only has part of the tread in contact.

 The BS ISO 24415-1:2009 test is designed to measure the grip when the ferrule makes contact with the ground at an angle of 20 degrees.
 This simulates someone placing a walking aid on the ground during a step.
 A load is applied to the ferrule while it is pushed across a glass plate and the friction between ferrule and plate is measured.